FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console.md

 ### Shortcut key
 - `Ctrl+A`: move cursor to the beginning of line
 - `Ctrl+D`: exit console
-- `Ctrl+E`: mouve cursor to the end of line
+- `Ctrl+E`: move cursor to the end of line
 - `Ctrl+R`: search for the history commands have been entered
 - &uarr;: browse history commands forward
 - &darr;: browse history commands backward

 ### Console response